AmazinAxel/site/README.md

 # AmazinAxel.com Website

-💻 This is my portfolio website built with Sveltekit, Tailwind, and Bun, hosted on Cloudflare Pages.
+💻 This is my portfolio website built with Sveltekit and Bun, hosted on Cloudflare Pages.

 ## 🥱 Boring stuff